edgedb/edgedb/docs/stdlib/numbers.rst

     :index: modulo mod division

-    Remainder from division (modulo).
+    Retrieves the remainder from a division operation. (modulo)

-    This is the remainder from floor division.
-Just as is the case with :eql:op:`//<floordiv>` the result type of the remainder operator corresponds to the operand type:
+    This is also the remainder from floor division.
+Just as is the case with the :eql:op:`//<floordiv>` operator, the resulting type of the remainder operator corresponds to the left operand's type:

     .. code-block:: edgeql-repl